lugia19/LancerTweaks/README.md

 1) Allows you to have the correct stress/structure amounts without using the LANCER-specific Bar Brawl fork.
 2) Hides the status bars of enemies for players by default.

-The macro simply lets you toggle the bar visibility visibility of all selected tokens.
+The macros let you toggle the bar visibility visibility for:
+-All selected tokens (will only toggle it for those tokens) -All selected actors (will toggle it for all currently active tokens that belong to that actor, and for future tokens as well)

 ### Installation/Usage